fchauvel/ntnu-idata2302-website/source/labs/foundations.rst

                $ mvn test -Dtest="no.ntnu.idata2302.lab01.RSPTest"

-.. solution:: foundations/refresher/rps
+.. solution:: labs/foundations/refresher/rps
-   :class: toggle
+   :class: dropdown

    There are many ways solve this.
 The simplest I can think of is to wrote a conditional with all the possibilities.
 I prefer however to